Shinelia/expo-rn-doc/README.md

 For more information :

-- [Fastlane](https://docs.fastlane.tools/) - Fastlane documentation - a tool to automate the release process for iOS and Android apps, used in our app V1 and under the hood by Expo and EAS
+- [Fastlane](https://docs.fastlane.tools/) - A tool to automate the release process for iOS and Android apps, used in our app V1 and under the hood by Expo and EAS

 ## Bonus

 - [Reactotron](https://docs.infinite.red/reactotron/) - A desktop app for inspecting React Native apps, including network requests, Redux state, and more
+- [Expo Orbit](https://expo.dev/orbit) - One-click build launches and simulator management

-_Last updated: May 9, 2025_
+_Last updated: May 14, 2025_